 We have not received, and do not expect to receive for at least the next several years, any revenues from the commercialization of our drug candidates.
-All of our revenues for the three months ended March 31, 2005 were from our agreements with Allergan, Sepracor and SMRI.
+For the year ended December 31, 2004, we received 98 percent of our revenues from our collaborations with Allergan, Inc. All of our revenues for the three months ended March 31, 2005 were from our agreements with Allergan, Sepracor Inc. and The Stanley Medical Research Institute, or SMRI.
 We anticipate that collaborations with pharmaceutical companies will continue to be our primary source of revenues for the next several years, which provide us with research funding and potential milestone payments and royalties.
 We cannot be certain that the milestones required to trigger payments will be reached or that we will secure additional collaboration agreements.
 To obtain revenues from our drug candidates, we must succeed, either alone or with others, in developing, obtaining regulatory approval for, and manufacturing and marketing drugs with significant market potential.
 We may never succeed in these activities, and may never generate revenues that are significant enough to achieve profitability.